Waiting for a St. Patrick’s Day Aurora

 Lovejoy’s Last Day – Unprecedented Multi-spacecraft Observations of a Comet’s Demise (Surprise filled update 12/16/2011)

 UPDATE: Lovejoy survived despite most predictions to the contrary!
-Check the videos below.
+Check out the videos below.
 A sungrazing comet called Lovejoy is near what will surely be its end.
 Sungrazers melted by the Sun is not really new.
-In fact, SOHO has become the most prolific comet observer at over 2000 and counting.
-But what makes this special [...]
+In fact, SOHO has become […]

 Happy 5th STEREO!